rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 1. Click on the menu button "Plan" in the top right corner.
 This will open a window for creating a new plan on the right side of your browser window.
 2. Enter 'Master' as the plan name and check the Master Plan checkbox at the bottom.
 3. Set the frequency of the plan to 0.
+[TODO: Explain how to decide frequency for other plans.
+I.e. if there is a run() implemented, should set frequency nonzero]
+4. Leave Library Name blank for now: We can fill this in later.
-4. Set the library name to libalica-turtlesim (Note: for all alica elements fill in the library name as libalica-turtlesim with the exceptions being:
+5. Set the library name to libalica-turtlesim (Note: for all alica elements fill in the library name as libalica-turtlesim with the exceptions being:
-   Conditions- All(Any)Child(Success)Failure should have library name as libalica-utils & the behaviour WaitForTrigger should have library name as libalica-ros-utils)
+   Conditions- All(Any)Child(Success)Failure should have library name as libalica-utils & the behaviour WaitForTrigger should have library name as libalica-ros-utils) [TODO: move this step to the end]
-5. Click on "Create New" to create the Master Plan.
+6. Click on "Create Now" to create the Master Plan.

 On the top left you will see a tab for your newly created Master Plan.

 6. Add two states and set their names to `SpawnTurtle` and `Simulation`.
+   [TODO: Add picture showing node creation tool]
 7. Add a transition from `SpawnTurtle` to `Simulation`

    1. Hover over the state `SpawnTurtle`.